Jerryxia32/cherios/README.md

 You need a Cheri SDK ([LLVM] and [Clang]) to build CheriOS.
 Note that this IoT version uses less capability registers, and you need to hack LLVM to support this:

-* C0: default data capability
+* C0: default data capability.
+* C1, C2: Temporary registers, caller save.
-* C1 - C8: capability argument registers.
-C6 - C8 are used as PCC, IDC and sealing tool.
-C1, C2 store caller PCC and IDC.
+* C3 - C8: capability argument registers.
+C6 - C7 are used as PCC, IDC.
 * C17, C18: callee save.
-* C25: exception handling
+* C25: exception handling in user space.
 * KR1C: Trusted stack register.
 * KCC, KDC, EPCC: kernel capability registers.